ocodista/trampar-de-casa/apps/auto-email-sender/roles-assigner/README.md

 - Iterates over each subscriber in the batch.
 - Matches each subscriber with roles based on their skills, English level, and years of experience.
-- Stores these assignments in Redis.
+- Stores these assignments in MongoDb.

 ### Processing Subscribers in Batches